thenexthub/Codira/docs/ABI/Mangling.rst

 ``__CxxTemplateInst`` plus Itanium mangled type of the instantiation (see the ``type`` production in the Itanium specification).
-Note that Itanium mangling is used on all platforms, regardless of the ABI of the C++ toolchain, to ensure that the mangled name is a valid Swift type name (this is not the case for MSVC mangled names).
+Note that Itanium mangling is used on all platforms, regardless of the ABI of the C++ toolchain, to ensure that the mangled name is a valid Codira type name (this is not the case for MSVC mangled names).
 A prefix with a double underscore (to ensure we have a reserved C++ identifier) is added to limit the possibility for conflicts with names of user-defined structs.
 The struct is notionally defined in the ``__C`` module,